oxipay/oxidocs/docs/platforms/onestep.md

-# Setting up Oxipay on a OneStep Store
+# Setting up EPCarts on a OneStep Store

 TODO